snowflakedb/pdo_snowflake/README.rst

 .. |win-vs-version| replace:: VS16 8.0.16

-.. note:: Snowflake supports only thread-safe versions of PHP.
+**Note**: Snowflake supports only thread-safe versions of PHP.

 To build the PHP driver for Windows:

 #.
-Download and install the PHP SDK software:
+Download and install the PHP SDK:

     #.
 Download PHP 8.0.16 binaries from `<https://windows.php.net/downloads/releases/php-8.0.16-Win32-vs16-x64.zip>`_.